SuryaDasari6699/Global-Superstore-Data-Analysis/README.md

 | Sub-Category    | TEXT      | Finer product grouping               |
 | Price Per Unit  | FLOAT     | Unit pricing                         |

+## ❓ Business Questions to Answer

+### 📋 Generic Questions
+- How many distinct cities, states, and countries are present in the dataset?
+- Which market and region do each customer belong to?
+- What is the distribution of customer segments across regions?
+- Which shipping modes are most frequently used?

 ---

+### 🛍️ Product Analysis
+- How many distinct product categories and sub-categories are there?
+- Which product category generates the highest total sales?
+- Which sub-category has the highest profit margin?
+- Which product sub-categories consistently generate negative profits?
+- Which product category received the highest discount percentages?
+- How does the average profit vary across product categories and sub-categories?
+- Which products have the highest sales quantity but low profitability?
+- What is the contribution of each product category to the overall revenue?

+---

+### 💰 Sales and Discount Analysis
+- What is the trend of total sales and profit over the years?
+- In which months do sales typically peak across regions?
+- How does discount percentage affect profit margins across different products?
+- Which discount range (0–10%, 11–30%, 31–50%) generates the highest overall profit?
+- What is the relationship between discount levels and number of orders?
+- Which product categories remain profitable despite heavy discounting?

+---

+### 🚚 Shipping and Operations Analysis
+- Which shipping modes incur the highest shipping costs?
+- Are there regions where shipping costs exceed the profits earned?
+- Which regions have the lowest net profit after shipping costs are deducted?
+- How does shipping cost vary by product category?
+- What is the average shipping duration across different markets and regions?

+---

+### 👤 Customer Segmentation Analysis
+- Which customer segment (Consumer, Corporate, Home Office) generates the most revenue?
+- Which segment delivers the highest profit margin?
+- What is the average order value across different customer segments?
+- Which customer segment is most sensitive to discounts?
+- Which region has the highest concentration of Home Office customers?
+- How does customer buying behavior differ across markets (e.g., APAC, EMEA)?

+---

+### 🕒 Priority and Delivery Analysis
+- How many high-priority orders are delayed beyond expected shipping times?
+- What is the total profit lost due to late shipments of high-priority orders?
+- Which regions experience the most delayed high-priority shipments?
+- How does order priority correlate with shipping cost and delivery time?

 ## 📊 Dashboards Created